 ASN: And you’ve got your next Leti Innovation Days coming up.

 ES: Yes!
-Leti Innovation Days in Grenoble (which takes place 22-26 June 2020) will gather more than 1,000 attendees – from companies, institutes and universities in Asia, Japan, the US and Europe.
+Leti Innovation Days in Grenoble will gather more than 1,000 attendees – from companies, institutes and universities in Asia, Japan, the US and Europe.
 They will include more than 200 C-level decision makers to explore the most pressing issues and key opportunities in the areas mentioned previously, as well as other fields.
+[Note: the date has been moved from June to Oct.
+12-16, 2020.]

 At this year’s Grenoble event we’ll be showcasing our innovations in semiconductors involving sensors, haptics, imaging, computing, radio and smart power.
 We also host annual LIDs in Japan, Taiwan, and for the first time, in Korea.